Call Us

 What kind of specialist will I see?

-Your autism assessment can be conducted by either a therapist, psychologist or a psychiatrist.
+Most autism assessments can be conducted by either a therapist or a psychologist, but some people may benefit from seeing a psychiatrist.
 The type of specialist you’ll see can depend on a number of factors.
 These include:

 • Whether you have any additional mental health concerns